plopezrios/treat/README.md

 Usage example
 =============
-The following should summarize the main capabilities of the code:
+The following summarizes the main capabilities of the code:

 ```